-The Government yesterday announced the closure of four schools after it was advised of the presence of legionella bacteria in parts of the water system at some of our schools.
+The Government yesterday announced the closure of four schools after it was advised of the presence of legionella bacteria in parts of the water system at some of our schools, this will require an entire water system replacement which will probably be handled by a well pump installation in Snohomish, WA or companies servicing near by areas.
 The Government, acting on the advice of the Director of Public Health, has closed St Bernard’s Lower Primary, St Bernard’s Upper Primary, St Joseph’s Lower Primary and St Joseph’s Upper Primary.
 The water system at these four schools will now be subjected to a hypochlorination treatment.

 In the lead-up to the reopening of schools, which had been closed during the lockdown, the Department of Education arranged for schools to be inspected.
 The Department of Education also decided that part of the inspection process should include the checking of the water and that it should engage with the Environmental Agency on this.